FlorianWilhelm/FlorianWilhelm.github.io/pelican/content/posts/bayesian_hierarchical_modeling_at_scale.md

 Imagine you have many retail stores and want to make individual demand predictions for them.
 For stores that were opened a long time ago, this should be no problem but how do you deal with stores that first opened a week ago?
 Like in the example of apartment prices in different districts, BHM helps you to deal exactly with this problem.
-We take the [Rossmann data-set from Kaggle](https://www.kaggle.com/c/rossmann-store-sales) to simulate this problem by removing the data of some of the stores.
-The data consists of Here's our experiment and study protocol:
+We take the [Rossmann dataset from Kaggle](https://www.kaggle.com/c/rossmann-store-sales) to simulate this problem by removing the data of some of the stores.
+The data consists of a *train* dataset with information about the sales and daily features of the stores, e.g. if a promotion happened (`promo`), as well as a *store* dataset with time-independent store features.
+Here's what we wanna do, our little experiment and study protocol:

-1. Join the data from Kaggle's `train.csv` dataset, which specifies on a daily basis for each store our target variable (`Sales`) as well as other features like if a promotion happened (`promo`), with the general store features from the `store.csv` dataset.
+1. join the data from Kaggle's `train.csv` dataset with the general store features from the `store.csv` dataset,
-2. Perform some really basic feature engineering and encoding of some categorical features
+2. perform some really basic feature engineering and encoding of the categorical features,
-3. Split the data into train and test where we treat the stores from train as being opened for a long time and the ones from test as newly opened.
+3. split the data into train and test where we treat the stores from train as being opened for a long time and the ones from test as newly opened,
-4. Fit our hierarchical model on train dataset to infer the "global" parameters on the upper hierarchy
+4. fit our hierarchical model on the train dataset to infer the "global" parameters of the upper hierarchy,
-5. Take only the first 7 days for each store in the test data, which we assume to know, and fit our model only inferring the local, i.e. store-specific, parameters from the lower hierarchy while keeping the global ones fixed.
+5. take only the first 7 days for each store in the test data, which we assume to know, and fit our model only inferring the local, i.e. store-specific, parameters of the lower hierarchy while keeping the global ones fixed,
-6. Compare the inferred parameters of a test store to:
+6. compare the inferred parameters of a test store to:
     1. the inferred local parameters of a simple Poisson model.
-We expect to them to be completely off due to the lack of data and thus overfitting.
+We expect them to be completely different due to the lack of data and thus overfitting of the Poisson model,
     2. the inferred local parameters of our model if we had given it the whole time series from test, i.e. not only the first 7 days.
        In this case, we assume that we are already pretty close since the priors given by the global parameters nudge them in the right direction even with only little data.